Cognitive impairment in arterial hypertension

 Time codes:

-Fedin Anatoly Ivanovich - MD, PhD, Honorary Professor, Head of the University Clinic of Neurology of the Federal State Autonomous Educational Institution of Higher Education Russian National Research Medical University named after N.I.
-Pirogov of the Ministry of Health of the Russian Federation, Scientific Director of the Rehabilitation Clinic in Khamovniki, Honored Doctor of the Russian Federation
+Anatoly Ivanovich Fedin , MD, PhD, Professor Emeritus, Head of the University Clinic of Neurology at the N.I.
+Pirogov Russian National Research Medical University of the Ministry of Health of the Russian Federation, Scientific Director of the Khamovniki Rehabilitation Clinic, and Honored Doctor of the Russian Federation

-Shishkova Veronika Nikolaevna - MD, Professor of the Department of Outpatient Therapy of the Faculty of Advanced Medical Studies, State Budgetary Healthcare Institution of the Moscow Region, Moscow Regional Scientific Research Institute named after M.F.
+Veronika Nikolaevna Shishkova - Doctor of Medical Sciences, Professor of the Department of Outpatient Therapy of the Faculty of Advanced Medical Studies, State Budgetary Healthcare Institution of the Moscow Region, Moscow Regional Scientific Research Institute named after M.F.
 Vladimirsky, Professor of the Department of Neuro- and Pathopsychology of the Institute of Psychology named after L.S.
-Vygotsky, Federal State Budgetary Educational Institution of Higher Education, Russian State University for the Humanities
+Vygotsky, Russian State University for the Humanities

 Announcement:

-Arterial hypertension is not just a problem of high blood pressure, but a systemic disease that affects the blood vessels of the brain and leads to cognitive impairment.
-In this video, experts in the field of neurology and cardiology - Anatoly Ivanovich Fedin and Veronika Nikolaevna Shishkova - analyze the mechanisms of brain damage in hypertension, methods of early diagnosis and evidence-based approaches to neuroprotective therapy.
+Arterial hypertension is more than just a problem of high blood pressure; it's a systemic disease that affects the blood vessels in the brain and leads to cognitive impairment.
+In this video, neurology and cardiology experts Anatoly Ivanovich Fedin and Veronika Nikolaevna Shishkova discuss the mechanisms of brain damage in hypertension, early diagnosis methods, and evidence-based approaches to neuroprotective therapy.

 Main topics: